Chapter 18 : Save the Day O'Clock

 There was something in his voice, something careful and deliberate, that made her look up with a start.
 He had propped his staff up against the back of the armchair and was limping towards her - moving with difficulty, but better than she’d seen him walk unaided in a year.

-.
+‘Officially so as to not undermine the Auror Office during a key investigation.
+The Office cleared you; it’s not up to the press to get to judge each and every individual or what they did in a time of war.
+The court of public opinion could be better described as a mob.
 You got a fair inquiry, and you were cleared.
 It was for justice, and yes, it was for the political expediency of not opening up this can of worms.
 Or that, at least, is what I told the Minister when I had him sign it.’
 Tobias took an awkward step closer.
 ‘But why I really did it?
-Do you even have to ask
+Do you even have to ask?’

 He was just a couple of feet away now, the bar in between them like a protective barrier, one she almost wanted to hide behind.
 Instead, she fussed over screwing the lid back on the whiskey bottle, putting it away in its proper place, so she didn’t have to look at him.
 ‘I don’t need you to protect me.’